CosmicPhoenix171/Darcnia/darcnia-campaign/sessions/session-01.md

 - Why is dungeon access restricted to guilds only?
 - Why does the guild's basement feel... wrong?

+### 4. Meeting Sophia - The "Eccentric Member"
+**Setting**: Guild hall common room, early morning after marking ceremony

+**The Scene:**
+As the party settles in for breakfast, a **translucent figure** phases through the far wall.
+She appears to be a woman in her mid-30s, with long silver-white hair that floats as if underwater, wearing robes embroidered with constellations.
+She's see-through - you can see the wall behind her.

+She sits at a corner table, apparently reading a book.
+The book floats in front of her ethereal hands.

+**Eldon Thorne enters, carrying tea:**
+- "Ah, morning Sophia.
+Sleep well?"
+- Sophia nods silently but doesn't look up
+- Thorne acts as if this is completely normal

+**If Party Stares or Asks:**

+**Lyra** (cheerfully): "Oh!
+That's Sophia.
+She's been with the guild forever.
+Keeps odd hours, very private.
+Don't take it personally if she doesn't chat much!"

+**If Party Approaches Sophia:**

+She looks up, makes direct eye contact with Nyra (and any other marked members).
+Her eyes seem to look *through* rather than *at*.

+**Sophia** (voice slightly echoes): "The mark suits you.
+It remembers, even when we forget."

+Before the party can respond:

+**Thorne** (quickly interjecting): "Don't mind her, she's always cryptic before breakfast.
+Sophia's a bit... eccentric.
+Brilliant, but eccentric."

+**If Touched:** Her form feels like cold mist.
+She doesn't react negatively, just looks amused.

+**Abnisha Appears:**

+A spectral cat - shimmering silver and blue - materializes and jumps onto Sophia's lap.
+Unlike Sophia, the cat feels more *real*, though its fur is cool like flowing water.

+**Abnisha** purrs loudly, staring at Nyra specifically.

+**Sophia** (stroking the cat): "Abnisha likes you.
+She has good judgment."

+**If Asked About Being a Ghost:**

+**Sophia:** "Ghost?
+No. I'm very much here.
+Just... differently."

+**Thorne** (nervous laugh): "She uses a lot of illusion magic.
+Makes her look all spooky.
+Great party trick!"

+**Sophia** (ignoring him): "You'll have questions.
+In time, perhaps I'll have answers."

+She stands (passes through her chair) and walks toward the wall.
+Before she phases through:

+**Sophia:** "Good luck on your first delve.
+The dungeon remembers those who enter.
+Make sure you remember yourselves."

+She vanishes.
+Abnisha remains, rubbing against party members' legs before also disappearing.

+**Aftermath:**

+**Thorne** (to party): "Don't mind her.
+Very old, very powerful, very strange.
+Been with the guild longer than anyone can remember.
+Just... treat her like any other member, yeah?"

+He's clearly lying about something, but not hostile.

+**Lyra:** "She's nice once you get to know her!
+Bit mysterious, but she's helped me lots of times.
+I think she's lonely."

+---

+## Investigation Hooks

+### Sophia-Related Clues:

+1. **Ask about Sophia:**
+   - Lyra: "Been here forever!
+I don't know where she sleeps though.
+Never seen her quarters."
+   - Thorne: "She's... complicated.
+Best not to pry."
+   - Other members: "Sophia?
+Yeah, she's weird.
+But harmless.
+I think?"

+2. **Research in the Library:**
+   - Old records mention "Guildmaster Sophia" from centuries ago
+   - Most records about her are missing or redacted
+   - A faded portrait shows a woman who looks exactly like the ghost

+3. **Follow Abnisha:**
+   - The cat appears throughout the day, leading party to interesting places
+   - Sometimes sits by sealed doors in the basement
+   - Purrs loudly when party discusses the marking ceremony
+   - Reacts nervously to mentions of the deep dungeon

+4. **Nighttime Encounter:**
+   - Sophia manifests in sleeping party members' rooms
+   - Whispers through their tattoos: "Be careful in the dark.
+Not everything down there is what it seems."
+   - Vanishes if they wake fully

 ---

 ## NPC Notes